 Residential vs Commercial

+Difference between residential and commercial is very obvious.
 The words residential and commercial come from residence and commerce respectively.
 Hence, their difference is crystal clear to all.
 Residential refers to place that is used for purposes of living; commercial refers to a place that is used to gain profit, or conduct activities that are other than the simple purpose of living.
-However, there are many more subtle differences that people are not aware of, and this differentiation is used by authorities to tax properties differently whether it is stamp duty, electricity rates or any other utility bill.
+However, there are many more subtle differences that people are not aware of, and this differentiation is used by authorities to tax properties differently whether it is stamp duty, electricity rates, or any other utility bill.
 This article tries to highlight the differences between residential and commercial properties from the perspective of the owners, those who make use of them and the authorities that view these properties differently.

+Now, residential is an adjective that according to the Oxford English dictionary means “designed for people to live in.”
 Before we move forward to understand the difference between a residential property and a commercial property, it is worthwhile to note that even banks differentiate between them and offer different rates of interest on mortgages of these two types of properties.
 Therefore, think twice before you decide to buy a property.
-Interest rates to buy a residential property is lower than the rate for a commercial property.
-Because, banks realize that a commercial property will earn for the owner, while residential property also will earn on its own, but slowly, as the values of property go up.
+Interest rate to buy a residential property is lower than the rate for a commercial property.
+This is because, banks realize that a commercial property will earn for the owner, while residential property also will earn on its own, but slowly, as the values of property go up.

 For investment purposes, one has to decide beforehand as to whether he is buying a property to make homes or develop retail space.
 If the decision is to develop shops or offices, the property he buys should be commercial property as authorities develop properties as commercial or residential.
 Once bought, it is nearly impossible to make any changes in its usage.